MarynaPR/Readme-Generator/output/Readme.md

   ## Description

-  The basic purpose of this project is to showcase the use of Node.js
+  The main purpose of this project is to showcase the use of Node.js to generate a readme.md

   ### Table of Contents
   * [Installation](#installation)